lhr-solar/Power-Generation-Blackbody/blackbody_b/docs/IMPROVEMENTS.md

 The prereq for this is that a 5V and 3V3 regulator must be added to the system, as well as a JTAG programmer and UART to USB FTDI chip.

+## Add RTD sensor

+It would be good to add a standalone RTD sensor with a MAX31865 chip for measuring test surface temperature.

 ## Optimize size and cost